DayPilot Forums

 The query will go through the SQL Server optimizer first anyway so I'm sure both options will execute with the same speed.

-I wouldn't loose much time with the SQL query until the resulting speed is unsatisfactory.
+I wouldn't lose much time with the SQL query until the resulting speed is unsatisfactory.

 But start with setting indexes on both eventstart and eventend fields, that will speed things up.